Pweto: Location

 Pweto lies at the north end of Lake Mweru on the border with Zambia.

-The Luvua River, a headstream of the Congo River, leaves the lake just west of Pwetu to flow north to its confluence with the Lualaba River opposite the town of Ankoro.
+The Luvua River, a headstream of the Congo River, leaves the lake just west of Pweto to flow north to its confluence with the Lualaba River opposite the town of Ankoro.
 Where the Luvua exits the lake it runs through a series of violent rapids, falling several meters from the lake level.

 The Mitumba mountains rise to the west, forming a giant barrier between the lake and the Congo Basin broken by the Luvua valley.

 A fertile plain stretches to the north and east.

 Rainfall over the lake averages around 1080 mm annually, with the most rain in December.

 The average annual temperature is around 23 °C. October is the warmest month with daily maxima up to 34 °C, while July is the coolest with mean temperature of 20 °C.

 The lake has abundant and diverse fish, the most important economically being Oreochromis macrochir, and fishing is an important part of the economy.

 The local people also practice small-scale agriculture, growing cassava, millet, maize, groundnuts and sweet potatoes.

 The Belgian and British colonial governments agreed that the border between the Belgian Congo and Northern Rhodesia (now Zambia), ran from the point where the Luvua leaves the lake in a straight line running eastward to a point on the shore of Lake Tanganyika.
 This has the effect of technically placing the shoreline of the town in Zambian territory.